 If your spouse is either not working, or earning a low income, their super may be significantly lower than your own.

 Generally, women are more likely to have insufficient super when they retire – on average, in Australia women retire with around half as much super as men.
 This could be due to various factors such as lower incomes, career breaks to care for children and family, and working part time.

 If you do have a spouse who is not working, or is earning a low income as defined by the Australian Tax Office, you can help by making a spouse contribution, which is an effective way to boost their super, and may also reduce the tax you need to pay.

 How to make a spouse contribution

-If your spouse is a member of Christian Super and you wish to make a spouse contribution:
+If your spouse is a member of Christian Super, and you wish to make a spouse contribution:

 - Use their unique BPAY details to make an after-tax contribution into their account.
 You can find these BPAY details on your spouse’s Christian Super annual statement, if they log in to our app, or in their online MemberAccess account.
-You can also contact us to get these BPAY details.
+Your spouse can also contact us to get these BPAY details.

 - After you have made a spouse contribution, download a Spouse Contribution form from our website, complete it and return it to us.